ajaybnl/SIM800/README.md

-# Aspen SIM800 Proper Usage Guide & Library Updated to NONBLOCKING MODE
+# Aspen SIM800 Proper Usage Guide

+### Library Updated to NONBLOCKING MODE

 Now it does not waits in loops in the library.
 No More TimeOut in the serial.

-## For Starters, Check the included PDF file for command names.
+## For Starters:

+* Update Rx & Tx Pins to sim800.h file.
+* Provide 3.7-4.2V to Sim800 Module (2 Amp is Recommended)
+* Level Shift for Rx Pin for Sim800
+* Some Pins on Arduino Does'n work for Tx Rx (Tested OK : 9,10)
+* Change baud rate to whatever your sim800 is set to (default is autobaud)
+* include <SIM800.h>
+* Test SIM.AT() and check SIM.getBuffer() for reply.
+* Use the code shown below

 ### Help documents
 * Library Builtin PDF Document